Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 How to store rice noodles cooked in a sauce

-If you do need to store fresh rice noodles, they can be kept in the fridge for up to two days.
-But be aware that the cold temperatures can cause the noodles to become hard and brittle, so should be used as a last resort.
+But be aware that the cold temperatures can cause the noodles to become hard and brittle, so the fridge should be used as a last resort.

-You can also freeze fresh rice noodles for up to two months, but again this will reduce the quality of the texture.
+You can also freeze fresh rice noodles for up to two months, but again this will reduce the quality and mess with the texture.

 To soften fresh rice noodles that have become hard in the fridge, soak them in hot water or cover them with a wet paper towel and put them in the microwave for 30 seconds.

-If you have a microwave, the fastest thing to do is to place the noodles in a microwave-safe container and cover it with either plastic wrap or a wet paper towel.
-Gently microwave the noodles until they’re heated through.
+The fastest thing to do is to place the rice noodles in a microwave-safe container, sprinkle them with water and then cover the noodles with a wet paper towel or some plastic wrap.
+Microwave the noodles in 30 second intervals until hot.

 Don’t reheat cooked rice noodles more than once, once they’ve been reheated once they should be eaten or thrown away.